Tch1b0/RanDraw/README.md

 # RanDraw
-With RanDraw The screen gets filled with Different Colors in a loop.
+With RanDraw The screen gets filled with different colors in a loop.